Last update: September 6, 2022.

 There is one more site north of the Narrows – Face XXVIII.
-It is divided into a couple of parts, the first of which Dewdney labelled XXVIIIa.
+It is divided into two parts, the first of which Dewdney labelled XXVIIIa.

-Our early morning paddle done we headed back to our camp site and breakfast.
-Given that we had entered the park the previous evening after closing time, we also had to go up to the gate and register our vehicle and get our two-day pass.
-Driving through the park we were surprised to see that there was nobody there.
+With our early morning paddle done, we headed back to our campsite and had breakfast.
+Given that we had entered the park the previous evening after closing time, we also had to go up to the gate, register our vehicle, and get our two-day pass.
+Driving through the park, we were surprised to see that there was nobody there.

-In the afternoon we went back over to the east side of the lake and paddled by all the pictos again.
+We returned to the east side in the afternoon and paddled by all the pictos again.
 The light and shadows gave the rock face a different and warmer look.
-When we got to the dock just beyond the Narrows we parked the canoe and spent an hour walking up to the top of the cliff and enjoying the view from the various viewing platforms developed by Friends of Bon Echo Park.
+When we got to the dock just beyond the Narrows, we parked the canoe and spent an hour walking up to the top of the cliff and enjoying the view from the various viewing platforms developed by Friends of Bon Echo Park.
 A commendable project and very nicely done!

 Lower Mazinaw Lake Pictographs:

 Leaving the dock after our Cliff Top visit, we paddled south to see the three rock faces mentioned by Dewdney on the lower part of the lake.
 (They make up Site #38 on his list.)
 While I have ordered them here in the order we would have seen them (north to south), I decided not to take any pix as we paddled down.
 “I’ll just get them when we come back in a few minutes,” was how I put it.